panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 Let's make a pause and think a bit about fundamentals.

-In JavaScript the functions can use primitive types (like numbers, strings) as arguments, and return a primitive type too.
+In JavaScript, the functions can use primitive types (like numbers, strings), objects (like arrays, plain objects, regular expressions, etc) as arguments, and return a primitive type or object too.

-In the previous example, `calculate(1, 2, 3)` accepts numbers as arguments, and returns a number `6` &mdash; the sum.
+In the previous example, `calculate([1, 2, 3])` accepts an array of numbers as an argument, and returns a number `6` &mdash; the sum.

-But is it possible to assign functions themselves to variables, use as arguments, or even return?
+What about using functions as values?
+Is it possible to assign functions themselves to variables, use as arguments, or even return?
 Yes, that's possible!

 All because *functions in JavaScript are first-class citizens*.
-You can:
+This means that you can:

 A. Assign functions to variables: